 8. Visiting the Cliffs of Moher:

-If this is your time visiting Ireland, then you must visit the Cliffs of Moher in County Clare.
-The cliffs over a breathtaking view over the Atlantic Ocean.
-With the views they offer, the cliffs are one of the most visited attractions in Ireland, which means it can get really crowded over there.
-So, the best thing to do is to try and time your arrival to the time they open to visitors at 8:00 am.
-This will allow you some time alone with the cliffs, to breathe in your surroundings and take some perfect shots.
+If this is your time visiting Ireland, you must visit the Cliffs of Moher in County Clare.
+The cliffs have a breathtaking view of the Atlantic Ocean.
+With the views they offer, the cliffs are one of the most visited attractions in Ireland, which means it can get crowded over there.
+So, the best thing to do is to make your arrival when they open to visitors at 8:00 am.
+This will allow you some time alone with the cliffs to breathe in your surroundings and take perfect shots.

 9. Tipping in Restaurants and Pubs:

-While the entire tipping culture is not widespread as it is in the United States, for example, it’s still a bit nice if you’d tip about 10% or 15% of the tab whether at a restaurant or a pub.
-If you’re a large group together, a service tab is usually added to your cheque.
-As for taxis, it’s not customary to tip but it never hurt anyone.
+While the tipping culture is not as widespread as in the United States, for example, it’s still nice to tip about 10% or 15% of the tab, whether at a restaurant or a pub.
+A service tab is usually added to your cheque if you’re a large group.
+As for taxis, it’s not customary to tip, but it never hurt anyone.

 10. Touristic Seasons:

-As with any country around the world, tourism in Ireland is highly seasonal with July and August being the peak months and the winter months, in general, being the less popular.
-However, planning your trip and itinerary will differ slightly depending on the season you choose.
-One important thing to keep in mind is booking flights as well as accommodation will definitely be pricier during the peak season, more than any other time of the year.
-So, be sure to book your tickets in advance and keep an eye out for any deals or discounts.
+As with any country worldwide, tourism in Ireland is highly seasonal, with July and August being the peak months and the winter months generally being the less popular.
+However, planning your trip and itinerary will differ slightly depending on your chosen season.
+One important thing to remember is that booking flights and accommodation will be pricier during the peak season than at any other time.
+So, book your tickets in advance and watch for any deals or discounts.

-Or you can either try to visit during what’s called the Shoulder season, which includes the months of April, May, June, September, and October.
-The prices during this season are less than the peak season and the weather is bearable since we’re talking about Irish weather here.
-If you opt for visiting during the winter season, you might find some rural attractions either have limited visiting hours or are closed due to the weather, while the major attractions are usually open.
+You can also try to visit during the shoulder season, which includes April, May, June, September, and October.
+The prices during this season are less than the peak season, and the weather is bearable since we’re discussing Irish weather here.
+Opt to visit during the winter season.
+Some rural attractions have limited visiting hours or are closed due to the weather, while significant attractions are usually open.

 11. Choose Any of the Five Airports in Ireland:

-When looking at flights to Ireland, cheap flights that are, you need to know there are four other international airports in Ireland, besides Dublin Airport.
+When looking at flights to Ireland, cheap flights that are, you need to know there are four other international airports in Ireland besides Dublin Airport.
 These other airports are Shannon Airport, Cork Airport, Knock Airport, and Belfast Airport.
-It’s true that there are more international flights arriving at Dublin Airport, but when you need to think about a budget, it might be worth checking other airports as well.
+More international flights are arriving at Dublin Airport, but when you need to consider a budget, it might be worth checking other airports.

 12. Ireland is Budget Friendly:

-You can still enjoy your visit to Ireland even if you’re on a budget, this is because, in comparison with many other European destinations, Ireland is quite affordable.
-Some of the things to put in mind while arranging your trip are:
+You can still enjoy your visit to Ireland even if you’re on a budget; this is because, compared to many other European destinations, Ireland is quite affordable.
+Some of the things to keep in mind while arranging your trip are:

-• There’s a wide array of hostels and small inns in Ireland and booking one will save you a lot of money, this is mainly due to a large number of students and backpackers staying in Ireland, and these accommodation options help accommodate for this number.
+- There are many hostels and small inns in Ireland; booking one will save you a lot of money.
+This is mainly due to the large number of students and backpackers staying in Ireland; these accommodation options help accommodate this number.

-• The public transport system in Ireland is pretty organized and you can save a lot of money if you opt for using public buses to get around.
+- The public transport system in Ireland is pretty organized, and using public buses to get around can save a lot of money.

-• If your booked room or apartment has a small kitchen, this can be great to cook up some meals and save on cash.
-While no one thinks about cooking as part of a vacation, but this can help with quick meals.
+- If your booked room or apartment has a small kitchen, it can be great for cooking meals and saving on cash.
+While no one thinks about cooking as part of a vacation, this can help with quick meals.

 13. Live the Irish Countryside Experience:

-While it’s easy to explore Ireland through public transport since they have a great public transport system or even through the services of a tour company that will take you places and shows you around.
-You’ll love the island just the same, but you’ll love it even more with the added adventure of making little discoveries along the way while you drive.
+While it’s easy to explore Ireland through public transport since they have an excellent public transport system or even through the services of a tour company that will take you places and show you around, you’ll love the island just the same.
+Still, you’ll love it even more with the added adventure of making little discoveries while driving.

 14. Driving in Ireland:

-If you’re going to rent a car in Ireland, either ROI or NI, then you need to know that you’ll be driving on the left side of the road.
-It might need a bit of getting used to but you’ll get the hang of it quickly.
+If you’re renting a car in Ireland, either ROI or NI, you need to know that you’ll be driving on the left side of the road.
+It might take a bit of getting used to, but you’ll get the hang of it quickly.

 15. Look Right: